 Each of the funds will seek to achieve capital growth whilst spreading investment risks through investment in Transferable Securities in accordance with the Regulations and/or other liquid financial assets referred to in Regulations 68 of the Regulations.
-The Transferable Securities in which each fund may invest generally must be quoted or traded on a Regulated Market except that up to 10 per cent. of the Net Asset Value of a fund may be invested in securities which are not traded on a Regulated Market.
+The Transferable Securities in which each fund may invest generally must be quoted or traded on a Regulated Market except that up to 10 per cent., of the Net Asset Value of a fund may be invested in securities which are not traded on a Regulated Market.
 The Regulated Markets in which the fund's investments will be traded are set out in Schedule I. The physical short selling of securities is prohibited in each fund.
-The Base Currency of Acadian Emerging Markets Managed Volatility Equity UCITS, Acadian Emerging Markets Equity UCITS II, Acadian Global Leveraged Market Neutral Equity UCITS, Acadian Diversified Alpha UCITS and Acadian Sustainable Emerging Markets Equity Ex-Fossil Fuel UCITS is U.S. Dollars.
-The Base Currency of Acadian Emerging Markets Equity UCITS is Sterling and the Base Currency of Acadian European Equity UCITS, Acadian

-Global Equity UCITS, Acadian Global Managed Volatility Equity UCITS and Acadian Sustainable Global Equity UCITS is Euro.
+The Base Currency of Acadian Emerging Markets Managed Volatility Equity UCITS, Acadian Emerging Markets Equity UCITS II, Acadian Global Leveraged Market Neutral Equity UCITS, Acadian Diversified Alpha UCITS, Acadian Sustainable Emerging Markets Equity Ex-Fossil Fuel UCITS, Acadian Multi-Asset Absolute Return UCITS, Acadian China A Equity UCITS, Acadian Sustainable Global Managed Volatility Equity UCITS and Acadian European Alpha Plus UCITS is U.S. Dollars.
+The Base Currency of Acadian Emerging Markets Equity UCITS is Sterling and the Base Currency of Acadian European Equity UCITS, Acadian Global Equity UCITS, Acadian Global Managed Volatility Equity UCITS and Acadian Sustainable Global Equity UCITS is Euro.
+The Base Currency of Acadian Japan Equity UCITS is Japanese Yen.
 There can be no assurance that a fund will achieve its investment objective.